 This means your organization will have to:

-- Demonstrate a strong and clear commitment at the highest level, oftentimes higher than the standards set out by laws and regulations
+- Demonstrate a strong and clear commitment at the highest level, often higher than the standards set out by laws and regulations

 - Show commitment to privacy that is shared throughout the entire organization and with the key stakeholders

 - Define methods that will help you recognize poor privacy designs and prevent negative effects before they occur in an innovative and systematic way

 Privacy as a default setting means that no action is required on the individual’s part to protect their privacy – also known as Privacy by Default.